John Payne Fellowship

 Purpose of the Fellowship

 The Fellowship is awarded annually to one or more faculty members of the AHECs in North Carolina.
 It provides support to allow the Payne Fellow to study some aspect of health professions education relevant to the AHEC Program.
 Projects emphasize lifelong learning, involving experiences and activities which explore new models, new ways of thinking, and innovation.
 Fellows are expected to share what they learn with AHEC colleagues through discussion, publication, or presentation.
-The length of the fellowship may vary, depending on the project, but is likely to be from one to two weeks in duration and will be in the United States.
+The length of the fellowship may vary, depending on the project, and will be in the United States.
 The Fellowship funding helps to cover travel and living expenses for the individual during the Fellowship.
-The individual's AHEC is expected to cover salary and other compensation costs during the Fellowship.
+The individual’s AHEC is expected to cover salary and other compensation costs during the Fellowship.

 The Payne Fellowship has, as its primary focus, full-time AHEC faculty in allied health, dentistry, mental health, nursing, ORPCE, health careers, library services, pharmacy, CME, quality improvement, and public health disciplines.
 Other AHEC faculty who fulfill a significant educational role will also be eligible.
 Physician faculty have the Mayer Traveling Fellowship for similar educational travel.
 Applicants must have been employed at an AHEC for three years or longer.
 The applicant must state in writing, in no more than three (3) pages, how he/she envisions the Fellowship to be professionally useful and related to the mission and goals of the North Carolina AHEC Program.
 The applicant must be willing to write a brief report within two (2) months of the completion of the visit and submit the report to the AHEC Program Director.